-Past lymphoma research
+Past research into lymphoma

 Our scientists have made vital contributions to finding new and better ways to treat, diagnose and prevent lymphoma.
 Below are a few of our most important discoveries.